-- Strengthen the implementation of existing instruments, including the Regional Seas programmes and relevant multilateral environmental agreements. - Monitor developments under the Basel Convention that aim to further address marine plastic litter and microplastics within the scope of the Convention. - Expand the mandate of an existing international body to include the coordination of existing institutions in the field of marine plastic related action.
-The coordination shall include: - Building linkages between relevant instruments, e.g. the Basel Convention. - Harmonizing international legal instruments and approaches in Regional Seas programmes. - Promoting the implementation of the sustainable development goals, specifically SDG14. - Encouraging and coordinate industry-led solutions and commitments. - Strengthen and add measures specific to marine plastic litter and microplastics in Regional Seas programmes and other applicable instruments (See Table 1). - Revise e.g. the Honolulu Strategy to encourage improved implementation at the national level and agree on indicators of success. - Adopt a voluntary agreement on marine plastic litter incorporating at least the following measures: - Standardize global, regional and national reporting on production, consumption and final treatment of plastics and additives. - Introduce voluntary national reduction targets. - Develop/improve global industry guidelines, (e.g. for the management of polymers and additives; adoption of global labeling and certification schemes).

-- Establish a new international legally binding architecture. - In parallel, launch option 2 to take action in the interim and gain experiences that support the development of the legally binding architecture.

-The legally binding architecture could be implemented in two phases:

-- Phase I: Develop voluntary measures, including: - Introduction of self-determined national reduction targets. - Development/improvement of industry-led design standards that promote recovery and recycling. - Phase II: Develop a binding agreement, to include: - Ratification/accession procedures to confirm commitment by States. - An obligation to set self-determined national reduction targets. - Develop and maintain national inventories on production, consumption, final treatment and trade of plastics and additives. - Fixed timelines to review & improve national reduction targets. - A duty to cooperate to determine global technical standards to ensure minimum environmental and quality controls by industry. - A duty to cooperate to determine global industry standards for reporting, labeling & certification. - Measures to regulate international trade in non-hazardous plastic waste. - Compliance measures (monitoring & reporting). - Legal basis set for mechanisms for: liability & compensation, funding and information sharing. - Consideration of the needs of developing countries and regional differences (e.g. exemptions and extensions).
+Option 1: Maintaining the status quo Option 2: Revise and strengthen existing framework, add components to address industry Option 3: A new global architecture with multilayered governance approach Global umbrella mechanism Not recommended Yes - Voluntary Yes - Binding (combination of legally binding and voluntary measures) Potential implementation methods Strengthen the implementation of existing instruments, including the Regional Seas programmes and relevant multilateral environmental agreements.
+Monitor developments under the Basel Convention that aim to further address marine plastic litter and microplastics within the scope of the Convention.
+Expand the mandate of an existing international body to include the coordination of existing institutions in the field of marine plastic related action.
+The coordination shall include: Building linkages between relevant instruments, e.g., the Basel Convention.
+Harmonizing international legal instruments and approaches in Regional Seas programmes.
+Promoting the implementation of the sustainable development goals, specifically SDG14.
+Encouraging and coordinate industry-led solutions and commitments.
+Strengthen and add measures specific to marine plastic litter and microplastics in Regional Seas programmes and other applicable instruments Revise e.g., the Honolulu Strategy to encourage improved implementation at the national level and agree on indicators of success.
+Adopt a voluntary agreement on marine plastic litter incorporating at least the following measures: Standardize global, regional and national reporting on production, consumption and final treatment of plastics and additives.
+Introduce voluntary national reduction targets.
+Develop/improve global industry guidelines, (e.g., for the management of polymers and additives; adoption of global labelling and certification schemes).
+Establish a new international legally binding architecture.
+In parallel, launch option 2 to take action in the interim and gain experiences that support the development of the legally binding architecture.
+The legally binding architecture could be implemented in two phases: Phase I: Develop voluntary measures, including: Introduction of self-determined national reduction targets.
+Development/improvement of industry-led design standards that promote recovery and recycling.
+Phase II: Develop a binding agreement, to include: Ratification/accession procedures to confirm commitment by States.
+An obligation to set self-determined national reduction targets.
+Develop and maintain national inventories on production, consumption, final treatment and trade of plastics and additives.
+Fixed timelines to review and improve national reduction targets.
+A duty to cooperate to determine global technical standards to ensure minimum environmental and quality controls by industry.
+A duty to cooperate to determine global industry standards for reporting, labelling and certification.
+Measures to regulate international trade in non-hazardous plastic waste.
+Compliance measures (monitoring and reporting).
+Legal basis set for mechanisms for: liability and compensation, funding and information sharing.
+Consideration of the needs of developing countries and regional differences (e.g., exemptions and extensions).